The CEMS Master in International Management, Explained

 Because membership is one-per-country, your choice of school is your choice of country.
 Among the European programmes we profile in depth, these are the current CEMS academic members — each links to its full profile with fees, deadlines and class data:

 The London School of Economics is the United Kingdom’s CEMS member (we don’t profile its CEMS master separately).
+The three Central-European members above — Prague, SGH and Corvinus — also happen to be among the best-value MiMs in Europe; see our best MiM in Central & Eastern Europe shortlist.
 One name worth flagging because applicants get it wrong: in France, only HEC Paris is a CEMS member — ESSEC and ESCP, excellent as they are, are not, because the one-per-country rule is already taken.
 The same logic applies everywhere, so don’t assume a school offers CEMS just because it’s famous; check the list.

 Who CEMS is — and isn’t — for